Exam 2 Review#

 Course Announcements

-• Practice E2 is available on PL - take multiple instances!
+• Practice Exam is available - take multiple times!

 Day of Exam:#